 (a) Individualised Learner Record.

-liability arising out of or in connection with this Agreement, whether in contract, tort, misrepresentation, restitution, under statute or otherwise, including any liability under an indemnity contained in this Agreement and/or arising from a breach of, or a failure to perform or defect or delay in performance of, any of a party’s obligations under this Agreement, in each case howsoever caused including if caused by negligence.
+liability arising out of or in connection with these Terms and Conditions, whether in contract, tort, misrepresentation, restitution, under statute or otherwise, including any liability under an indemnity contained in these Terms and Conditions and/or arising from a breach of, or a failure to perform or defect or delay in performance of, any of a Party’s obligations under these Terms and Conditions, in each case howsoever caused including if caused by negligence.

-the periodic review and re-approval of schemes as per the Training Provider’s rules and Regulations as notified to the Employer from time to time.
+the periodic review and re-approval of schemes as per QA’s rules and Regulations as notified to you from time to time.

-the Training Provider’s general, academic and quality assurance regulations and procedures from time to time in force, as set out in the Training Provider’s Academic and Quality Policies and Procedures.
+QA’s general, academic and quality assurance regulations and procedures from time to time in force, as set out in its Academic and Quality Policies and Procedures.

 the Safeguarding Vulnerable Groups Act 2006, the Children’s Act 1989, Protection of Children Act 1999, the Education Act 2002 and all other legislation on the protection of children or vulnerable adults.

-the period during which this Agreement is in force in accordance with clause 17.
+the period during which these Terms and Conditions are in force in accordance with clause 19.

 value added tax.

-1.2 references to the background section, clauses and Schedules are to the background section and clauses of and schedules to this Agreement and references to paragraphs are to paragraphs of the relevant Schedule;
+1.2 references to the background section, clauses and Schedules are to the background section and clauses of and schedules to these Terms and Conditions and references to paragraphs are to paragraphs of the relevant Schedule;

-1.3 the Schedules form part of this Agreement and will have the same force and effect as if set out in the body of this Agreement and any reference to this Agreement will include the Schedules;
+1.3 the Schedules form part of these Terms and Conditions and will have the same force and effect as if set out in the body of these Terms and Conditions and any reference to these Terms and Conditions will include the Schedules;